 The Honda Activa 125 gets an all-new 123.9cc fuel-injected motor that delivers 8.29PS and 10.3Nm.
 That’s 0.27PS and 0.24Nm lower than the BS4 Activa 125 but Honda claims this new motor is 13 percent more fuel-efficient than before.
 It also gets an ACG starter generator for silent starting operations and an engine start-stop system.
 The CVT transmission has been carried over from the BS4 Activa 125.

 Honda Activa 125 Suspension & Brakes:

-The new Honda 125cc scooter features the same underpinning as the BS4 Activa 125.
+The new Honda 125cc scooter features the same underpinnings as the BS4 Activa 125.
 It gets a telescopic fork and a monoshock.
-Braking is via a 190mm front disc or a 130mm drum at the front and a 130mm drum brake at the rear with combined braking system.
+Braking is via a 190mm front disc or a 130mm drum at the front and a 130mm drum brake at the rear with a combined braking system.
 It gets 12-inch front and 10-inch rear steel wheels as standard while the top two variants get alloy wheels.